Amadeus (film): Original soundtrack recording

 All tracks on the album were performed specifically for the film.
 According to the film commentary by Forman and Schaffer, Marriner agreed to score the film if Mozart's music was completely unchanged from the original scores.
-Marriner did add some notes to Salieri's music that are noticeable in the beginning of the film, as Salieri begins his confession.
+Marriner did add some notes to Salieri's music that are noticeable at the beginning of the film, as Salieri begins his confession.

 The aria "Ruhe sanft" from the opera Zaide does not appear in the film.